sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 turns out that you do not *really* know what it is all about.

 So I will have a go at it.
-Let us suppose I want to bet on a soccer game between two teams of robots, *Arduino Arsenal* and *C Milan*.
-After thinking about it, I decide that there is an 80\% probability of *Arduino Arsenal* winning.
+Let us suppose I want to bet on a soccer game between two teams of robots, *Arsenal Arduino* and *RC Milan*.
+After thinking about it, I decide that there is an 80\% probability of *Arsenal Arduino* winning.
 What do I mean by that?
 Here are three possibilities:

 -  They are robot teams so I can make them play over and over again, and if I did that *Arduino Arsenal* would win eight out of every ten games on average.

--  For any given game, I would agree that betting on this game is only “fair” if a $1 bet on *C Milan* gives a $5 payoff (i.e. I get my $1 back plus a $4 reward for being correct), as would a $4 bet on *Arduino Arsenal* (i.e., my $4 bet plus a $1 reward).
+-  For any given game, I would agree that betting on this game is only “fair” if a 1 € bet on *RC Milan* gives a 5 € payoff (i.e., I get my 1 € back plus a 4 € reward for being correct), as would a 4 € bet on *Arsenal Arduino* (i.e., my 4 € bet plus a 1 € reward).

--  My subjective “belief” or “confidence” in an *Arduino Arsenal* victory is four times as strong as my belief in a *C Milan* victory.
+-  My subjective “belief” or “confidence” in an *Arsenal Arduino* victory is four times as strong as my belief in a *RC Milan* victory.

 Each of these seems sensible.
 However, they are not identical and not every statistician would endorse all of them.
 The reason is that there